nbeddows/meen-i8080-arcade/README.md

 A configuration file is provided in json format which supports the following options:

-`bpp`: bits per pixel, supported values are 1 (currently not supported via the SDL IO controller) and 8.
+`bpp`: bits per pixel, supported values are 1 (currently not supported via the SDL IO controller) and 8.<br>
-`colour`: the forground colour (the background is always black), supported values are "white", "red", "green", "blue", "random" and an 8 bit custom hex value.
+`colour`: the forground colour (the background is always black), supported values are "white", "red", "green", "blue", "random" and an 8 bit custom hex value.<br>
 `orientation`: the window layout, "cocktail" for horizontal and "upright" for vertical.

 ![Upright green 8bpp](docs/images/screenShot.png)